ItFalls/Capstone-Project-2019/README.md

     Anyone who wants to have a fun time with hilarious graphics should play this game.

-    Out game features keyboard input, and a graphics window which the play can use to play.
+    Our game features keyboard input, and a graphics window which the player can use to play.

 # Instructions